mendicant-original/ivory_tower/README.md

   evaluate each submission based on the code on your fork, not the original codebase.

+* You are NOT required to maintain API compatibility with the original system, and may change the engine however you'd like.
+That said, it'd be best to make it so that rather than creating one engine per student, you share as much common code as possible with others.

 * Currently, the game engine only implements a very rudimentary text based UI, and only has a proof of concept event loop.
 Students are encouraged to work together to improve these features so that it's easier to work with the